cran/codacore/inst/misc/guide.md

 ![](guide_files/figure-markdown_strict/unnamed-chunk-17-1.png)

-# 9 Tuning lambda
+# 9 Tuning the regularization parameter lambda

 The parameter `lambda` controls the regularization strength of CoDaCoRe.
 In particular, `lambda = 1` (the default value) corresponds to applying the 1-standard-error rule in the discretization step of the log-ratio (details in [Section 3.3](https://www.biorxiv.org/content/10.1101/2021.02.11.430695v2.full.pdf)).
-This is typically a good choice, leading to models that are very sparse and also performant.
+This is typically a good choice, leading to models that are both sparse and predictive.
 Sparser models can be achieved by higher values of `lambda`, for example, `lambda = 2` corresponds to applying a “2-standard-error” rule.
-On the other hand, smaller values of lambda result in less sparse, but typically more predictive, models.
-In particular, `lambda = 0` corresponds to no standard-error rule, in other words choosing the log-ratio that minimizes cross-validation score.
+On the other hand, smaller values of lambda result in less sparse, but typically most predictive, models.
+In particular, `lambda = 0` corresponds to a “0 standard-error rule”, in other words choosing the log-ratio that minimizes cross-validation score.
 Such a choice can be good when we seek a maximally predictive model, but care less about sparsity.

-    model <- codacore(xTrain, yTrain, lambda = 0.0)
+    model <- codacore(xTrain, yTrain, lambda = 0)
     print(model)
     #>
     #> Number of log-ratios found: 3